 Fill the Chaussons aux Pommes

-- Mix 2 egg yolks with 2 teaspoons of water and brush the puff pastry circles with the egg wash.2 each egg yolks, 2 tbsp water
+- Mix 2 egg yolks with 2 teaspoons of water and brush the puff pastry circles with the egg wash.2 each egg yolk, 2 tbsp water

 - Add about 1 tablespoon of the apple sauce to the center of the puff pastry circle.
 Fold over to create a pocket, with a little pressure seal the border of the turnovers.
 Brush the Chaussons aux Pommes with the egg wash and let dry for about 5 minutes.
 Repeat and brush again with egg wash.